any-docs/css/content/reference/values/sibling-index/index.md

 ### Sequential animations

 Combining `sibling-index()` with CSS animations opens new possibilities.
-In this example, the opacity of elements in sequential order by setting an {{cssxref("animation-delay")}} based on their order in the DOM.
+In this example, the opacity of elements in sequential order by setting an `animation-delay` based on their order in the DOM.

 #### HTML